IhmeGroup/DG-MPI/README.md

 This repository is currently in development.

 # How to Build
-First, get the dependancies.
+First, get the dependencies.
 This is done by running
     ```
     git submodule init
     ```